 Now that her mother has died, Trinket decides to take the map her missing storyteller father left behind and try to find him.
 Her friend, Thomas the Pig Boy, travels with her.
 Each place on the map gives Trinket a new story to tell and she imagines she could learn to be a storyteller like her father.
 Amazing adventures ensue.
 When Trinket learns the fate of her father in the seventh story, she must make a very hard decision.

-The Kicks Saving the Team by Alex Morgan
+The Kicks Saving the Team

 REALISTIC

-Finally, a fantastic book (series) for soccer girls!
+Finally, a fantastic books for soccer girls!
 If you have a soccer player in your house, and I think a LOT of you do, you’ll want to get your soccer lover this book –actually, buy her the entire series.
 Written by Olympic Gold Medalist and U.S. Soccer team member (among other things), Alex Morgan, it’s a realistic story of life, friendship, and playing soccer.
 Box set here.

 The Curious Cat Spy Club by Linda Joy Singleton